 Dublin, Ireland’s capital city is the country's economic hub.
-It’s home to nine of the world’s top 10 technology companies (including Google, Facebook and PayPal), while 50% of the world’s top banks, the top 10 pharmaceutical companies and 17 of the top medical technology companies are also located here.
+It’s home to nine of the USA’s top 10 technology companies (including Google, Facebook and PayPal), while 20 out of 25 of the world’s top financial services companies, the top 10 pharmaceutical companies and 14 out of 15 of the top medical technology companies are also located here.

 In the south of the country, Cork is a hub of learning and innovation; traditional educational landmarks like University College Cork complement more specialised institutions like Cork College of Commerce.
-The Irish Maritime and Energy Resource Cluster (IMERC), Tyndall and Rubicon Centre continue to make leaps forward in research, communication and business.
+Tyndall and Rubicon Centre continue to make leaps forward in research, communication and business.
 Cork City has always been known for its pharmaceutical credentials but in recent years, U.S technology companies like Apple and EMC have established a strong presence there.